In my experience, about 50% of the people I encounter are skeptical of astrology, and 50% believe in it.

 https://scottpetullo.com/2014/04/myth-astrology-pseudo-science-constellations-change/

-Other, related articles below:
+Other related articles are below:

 “Addressing Astrology Skepticism”